-July is the hottest month in Tokyo with an average of about 26 degrees Celsius and average humidity of 74%.
+July is the hottest month in Tokyo with an average of about 26 degrees Celsius (79 degrees F) and average humidity of 74%.
 It is the cloudiest month, with an average of 13% sunshine hours.

 Tokyo's total rainfall in 2013 was 1900.5 mm.
 September and October often form the wettest period, with April not far behind.
 February is usually the driest month.
 Tokyo has generally milder weather than the large cities of Nagoya and Osaka to the south.

 Tokyo's time zone is 9 hours ahead of Greenwich Mean Time.
 Tokyo does not have daylight saving.

 Tokyo experiences numerous earthquakes.
 Before the March 11 2011 Tohoku earthquake, 2005 was the year when Tokyo had had the most earthquakes of over 1 on the Richter scale, with 85 earthquakes.
 The Tohoku earthquake was an upper 5 on the Japan Meteorological Agency (JMA) scale and the aftershocks over the next two months were innumerable.
 The yearly average for earthquakes over 1 on the Richter scale in Tokyo is about 50.

-Tokyo is the seat of the Emperor of Japan, the figurehead of Japan's constitutional monarchy, who lives in the Imperial Palace in the heart of Tokyo.
+Tokyo is the seat of the Emperor of Japan, the figurehead of Japan's constitutional monarchy, who lives in the Imperial Palace (Kohkyo) in the heart of Tokyo.

 Tokyo became a major city, and one of the world's most populous, from the beginning of the 17th century (then known as Edo, which had been founded in the 12th century) after 1603 when Tokugawa Ieyasu made it the seat of his feudal government.
 Tokyo became the capital of Japan (at the expense of Kyoto), and had its name changed from "Edo" to "Tokyo," in 1868 with the modernizing Meiji Restoration.

-In 1964, Tokyo hosted the summer Olympic Games and wants to hold them again, which it will do in 2020.
+In 1964, Tokyo hosted the summer Olympic Games and will stage the Olympics again in 2020.

 Tokyo's flower: Somei Yoshino (Yoshino cherry blossom, Prunus × yedoensis)